TVSSSRIPAD/TVSSSripad.github.io/README.md

 ## Project info
-This repo contains code for portfolio website of Sripad which is vibecoded using lovable.dev
+This repo contains code for portfolio website of Sripad and has been vibecoded using Lovable.dev

 ## Tech Stack
 - React